-For a long time I have been looking for a recipe for praline chocolates like the ones you find at luxury chocolate makers with no success.
-The recipe I’m sharing with you today is the result of many trials and error.
-I created it about two years ago and I never changed it since.
+For a long time, I have been looking for a recipe for vegan praline chocolates like the ones you find at luxury chocolate makers with no success.
+The recipe I’m sharing with you today is the result of many trials and errors.
+I created it about two years ago, and I never changed it since then.

 While this is far from being an easy recipe (especially if you have never worked with chocolate), I believe it’s worth the work, especially considering I only make them once or twice a year to offer as Christmas gifts.

 So how do these taste?
 Simply delicious.
 Okay, but what else?
 Imagine a crispy layer of dark chocolate coating around a soft, melt-in-your-mouth praline filling with small bits of caramelized almonds and hazelnuts.
 Give me 2 minutes I’m going to get myself another one to go with my coffee.

 Are you convinced yet?
 I hope you are because this is not a recipe to miss!
 Let’s dig into it.